TMill3838/decepticon-database/README.md

     justify-content: space-between;
 }
 ```
+# Architecture & Infrastructure
+The website shows a client-server relationship that stores session data. the session data in the session.js script file regulates information regarding log in status.

+The website uses some bootstrap but most of it has been manipulated for a better asethtic on the website.

 # Verification
 I have verified that the page functions well on desktop with working links and buttons.